DataDog/supply-chain-firewall/README.md

 To opt in, set the environment variable `DD_API_KEY` to your Datadog API key, either directly in your shell environment or in a `.env` file in the current working directory.

 Users may also implement custom loggers for use with the firewall.
-A template for implementating custom logger may be found in `examples/logger.py`.
+A template for implementating custom loggers may be found in `examples/logger.py`.
 Details may also be found in the API documentation.

 ## Development